 As discussed earlier refinancing your student loans is the best way to help manage your debt.
+Refinancing involves having a new loan with new interest rates and repayment options which helps you pay off your existing loans.
 Let us dig deeper into how you can go about refinancing your loans

 Eligibility for refinancing

-If you’ve taken the decision to refinance your student loans, the first hurdle to overcome is to check for your eligibility.
+If you’ve decided to refinance your student loans, the first hurdle to overcome is to check for your eligibility.
 If you are earning a high income along with a good credit score by making on-time payments in the past.
 You will have a high chance of approval.

 Check your lender's minimum credit score requirement which will usually range from 650 to 680.
-The higher the score the more likely you are to get approved.
+The higher the score the more likely your loans get approved

 Steps to refinance law school loans